2026 Kansas House of Representatives election: District 26

 The 26th district is represented by Republican Chip VanHouden, who is eligible to run for re-election but has not yet stated if he will do so.

 District 27

 The 27th district is represented by Republican Sean Tarwater, who is eligible to run for re-election but has not yet stated if he will do so.

 District 28

 The 28th district is represented by Republican Carl Turner, who is eligible to run for re-election but has not yet stated if he will do so.

 District 29

 The 29th district is represented by Democrat Heather Meyer, who is eligible to run for re-election but has not yet stated if she will do so.

 District 30

 The 30th district is represented by Republican Laura Williams, who is eligible to run for re-election but has not yet stated if she will do so.

 District 31

-The 31st district is represented by Democrat Louis Ruiz, who is eligible to run for re-election but has not yet stated if he will do so.
+The 31st district is represented by Democrat Louis Ruiz, who is retiring.